Disclosure: Some links on this page are affiliate links. We may earn a commission if you make a purchase through them, at no additional cost to you.

 - Click on the Windows button and select Microsoft Store.

-- In the search bar in the top-right corner of the app search for NVIDIA Control Panel.
+- In the search bar in the top-right corner search for NVIDIA Control Panel.

 1.7 Get NVIDIA GeForce Experience

-If for some reason, you installed NVIDIA Control Panel and you don’t have GeForce experience installed on your system, this can cause a problem with NVIDIA Control Panel that’ll either crash or not launch at all.
+If for some reason, you installed NVIDIA Control Panel and you don’t have GeForce Experience installed on your system, this can cause a problem that’ll either crash or not launch at all.
+Install GeForce Experience:

 - Visit NVIDIA and find GeForce Experience.

-- Click on Download Now and wait for the setup file to be downloaded.
+- Click Download Now and run the installer.

 1.8 Disable Vsync and Enable Maximum Performance in NVIDIA Control Panel